xyu/secure-db-connection/readme.txt

 Also find me on [GitHub](https://github.com/xyu/secure-db-connection).

+== Installation ==

+For detailed installation instructions, please read the [standard installation procedure for WordPress plugins](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

+1. Install and activate plugin, if the filesystem is writable the Secure DB Connection dropin will be installed for you automatically.
+If not proceed to step 2
+2. Symlink or copy the `db.php` file from the `/wp-content/plugins/secure-db-connection/lib/` directory to the `/wp-content/` directory.
+3. Set the relevant defines in your `wp-config.php` file.

 = Configuration Parameters =

 To adjust the configuration, define any of the following applicable constants in your `wp-config.php` file.